grab/engineering-blog/_posts/2022-11-30-kartacam-powers-grabmaps.md

 Moving forward, Grab will continue to enhance KartaCam’s performance and will focus on the following aspects with the next generation KartaCam:

-*   To further improve image quality with better image sensors, unique optical components and state-of-art Image Signal Processor (ISP).
+*   To further improve image quality with better image sensors, unique optical components, and state-of-art Image Signal Processor (ISP).
 *   To be compatible with Light Detection And Ranging (LIDAR) for high-definition collection and indoor use cases.
-*   Improve GNSS module performance with higher sampling frequency and accuracy, and integrate new technology like RTK/PPP solution to further improve the positioning accuracy.
+*   Improve GNSS module performance with higher sampling frequency and accuracy, and integrate new technology like Real-Time Kinematic (RTK) and Precise Point Positioning (PPP) solutions to further improve the positioning accuracy.
 When combined with sensor fusion from IMU sensors, we can improve positioning accuracy for map-making further.
 *   Improve usability, integration and enhance imagery collection and portability for KartaCam so driver-partners can easily capture mapping data.
 *   Explore new product concepts for future passive street imagery collection.